jdeiros/fomo-buster-ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.6.

+note:
+In Angular v17 or higher by default projects work without modules (no modules) But to work in a traditional way, we've created the app as follow:

+Run `ng new <application name> --standalone false`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.